 The simple answer is yes, Irish Lottery games have continued as scheduled amid the Coronavirus outbreak.
 Some special measures had to be put in place to ensure this was possible during the peak of the pandemic, but now the rules have reverted to normal.

 This page will be updated if the situation changes for any of the games mentioned.

 One of the many questions being asked by users from outside Ireland (where betting on the Irish Lotto is popular) is whether or not it's still possible to bet on the draw.
-In countries such as the UK, all bookmakers have been closed, along with other retail stores, with the aim of reducing the spread of the virus.
+In countries such as the UK, all bookmakers were closed, along with other retail stores, with the aim of reducing the spread of the virus.

-Follow these simple steps to pick your numbers easily:
+Follow these simple steps to bet online: